zigzap/zap/README.md

 data when load is high and the data changes most frequently -> the potential data loss is maximized?

 To answer that question, I just skipped it.
-I skipped saving data until receiving a "save" signal.
+I skipped saving any data until receiving a "save" signal via API.
 And it worked.
-ZAP kept on zapping.
+ZAP just kept on zapping.
 When traffic calmed down or all experiment participants had finished, I hit "save" and went on analyzing the data.